Auckland

 Studying Art History does not need to be taken in conjunction with Practical Art.
 While it is a valuable subject for Visual Art students and especially beneficial to those students interested in studying Art, Design or Architecture at a tertiary level, it is for all art-loving students who aspire to be curious and independent thinkers.
 Students considering Art History should be confident with reading, writing and analysis, and willing to explore how art connects to the big questions of its time.
 The course offers an opportunity to gain NCEA reading and writing literacy credits through written assignments and research tasks.

-Course content can be viewed on this website (please note Contemporary Diversity topic will be newly added in 2026):
+Course content can be viewed on this website:

 This subject builds on Level 2 Biology knowledge.
 Students will develop an understanding of fundamental biological concepts including Homeostasis, Socio-scientific issues, Human Evolution, Plant and Animal Behaviour and Applications of Biotechnology.
 This course is designed to prepare students for tertiary study in the Biological Sciences.

 In this course students will review the global business environment and explore how New Zealand based businesses compete on the world stage.
-Students, will work in a group all year, undertaking a complex business activity, planning, producing, and taking a real product to market as part of the Young Enterprise Program.
+Students, in groups, will undertake a complex business activity, planning, producing, and taking a product to market as part of the Young Enterprise Program.
 The course consists of a mixture of theory and experiential learning and assessment.
-Students will hone their business and marketing skills and further develop their interpersonal skills.
-They will be able to solve problems and make strategic business decisions while learning to work and communicate effectively in a team environment.
+Students will hone their business skills and further develop their interpersonal skills.
+They will be able to solve problems and make strategic business decisions.

 The credits on this course come mainly from external assessments.
 This means that for students to attain University Entrance from Level 3 calculus students will need to pass all internal assessments and at least two of the three external assessments.